 You must have often noticed that your ResMed AirSense 10 blows air even after you stop using it.
 As much as it seems like a cause for concern, it's not!
 This is just the device's way of cooling down.

 The device often blows air to prevent condensation in its air tubing.
-Just give it 20 to 30 minutes and it will automatically stop blowing the air after that.
+Just give it 20 to 30 minutes, and it will automatically stop blowing the air after that.

-There can be two reasons for leakage in HumidAir water tub used for humidification.
+There can be two reasons for leakage in the HumidAir water tub used for humidification.
 Either the tub is not assembled in the correct way, or it is cracked or broken.

 If the leakage persists, it means your water tub is damaged.
 In that case, you should immediately fill out the broken equipment form present on the on-screen menu or contact the service center and get it replaced.